Jump to Recipe Print Recipe

 Lemon flavor is the hero in this decadent gluten free lemon poppy seed muffin recipe.
 Top them with a lemonade icing drizzle, or enjoy them plain.
-These fluffy muffins are also dairy-free!
+These fluffy homemade muffins make a delicious addition to breakfast or brunch.
+They are also dairy-free!

 A lemon poppy seed muffin on a plate.